AI Misinformation Anxiety: Coping With Deepfakes, Fake News & AI-Generated Lies

 How do I protect my elderly parents from AI-generated scams?

 Three practical steps: First, establish a family safe word for verifying identity during unexpected calls (this defeats most voice cloning scams).
 Second, have a non-judgmental conversation about how AI can mimic voices and faces — show them examples so they know what's possible.
-Third, create a simple rule: "If anyone calls asking for money urgently, hang up and call me first."
+Third, create a simple rule: 'If anyone calls asking for money urgently, hang up and call me first.'
 Frame these as protecting the family, not as a comment on their abilities.
-Our guide for families has more tips on navigating these conversations.

 What if someone creates a deepfake of me?